patrickpiedad/personalWebsite/finalDesign/blog/2024-05-30-environmental-immersion.md

 And now, you're like me, the weird guy that is way too formal amongst fellow climbers.

 If you had the opportunity to immerse yourself in the culture, you'd eventually learn that in those types of hobbies, you always use the informal "du."
-Everyone are friends out at the crag, so no need to be oddly formal around them, regardless of your personal familiarity.
+Everyone is friends out at the crag, so no need to be oddly formal around them, regardless of your personal familiarity.

-I think its the same with the coding and the tech world.
+I think it is the same with the coding and the tech world.
 You can learn these nuanced situations through immersion in the environment and culture of the tech scene.
 You can meet other people that have been around the block and are happy to show you the ropes.
 You can allow your mind to absorb what is going on around you, way more than you can consciously do through a book or online course.

 Heck, on top of all that, it is really just nice to have a different avenue to learn about the things we're passionate about.